-Aesop’s fable of kindness and friendship retold with simple text to help beginner readers develop reading stamina.
+Aesop’s fable of kindness and friendship retold with simple text for intermediate level students (CEF level B1).
 It’s a hard life being a slave in Ancient Rome.
 So Androcles escapes to the forest – and comes face to face with a lion.
 But could the mighty beast and the runaway slave help each other out?
-Part of the Usborne Reading Programme developed with reading experts at the University of Roehampton.
-Available as ebook with narration in British English (only on tablets that support audio).
+English Learner's Editions are part of the Usborne Reading Programme developed with reading experts at the University of Roehampton.
+They come with CD recordings in British and American English and downloadable worksheets and teacher's notes.
+Also available as an ebook with narration in British English (only on tablets that support audio).

 Russell Punter was born in Bedfordshire, England.
 From an early age he enjoyed writing and illustrating his own stories.
 He later trained as a graphic designer at art college in West Sussex before entering publishing.
 Since then, he has written over fifty books for children, including original fiction in both picture book and young reader formats.

 Usborne English Learner’s Editions are selected titles from the Usborne Reading Programme that are available with CD recordings in British and American English, and with downloadable worksheets and teacher’s notes.